adisonlay/shopoly/README.md

 ## Development
 #### System Requirements
-- NPM 6 or higher
+- npm 6 or higher
 - MySQL 5.7 or higher
 - PHP 7.2 or higher
 - Apache HTTP Server